|

 Makin Island raid.

-Records for Argonaut crew members Jose DeGuzman, Mario Ramos, Jr., and Hubert R. Widener indicate that they were not aboard the vessel when she was lost.
+Official records for Argonaut crew members Jose DeGuzman, Mario Ramos, Jr., and Hubert R. Widener clearly indicate that they were not aboard the vessel when she was lost.
+All three served on other submarines after being transferred off USS Argonaut and survived the War.
+See our "Discrepancies in Numbers of Lost Submariners" page for further information.
+Additionally, one Argonaut man, Brewer Bernard Ballard, died in an accident in 1937.
 The following men were Marine Raiders who were carried aboard the submarines USS Argonaut and USS Nautilus (SS-168), and who gave their lives in the raid on Makin Island.

 |